 We’re sure you understand how important it is for a small business that you pay the invoices that we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick to the following payment schedule:

-The remaining 70% at completion of the website development.
+2) The remaining 50% is due at completion of the website development.

 Just like a parking ticket, neither of us can transfer this contract to anyone else without the other’s permission.
 We both agree that we’ll adhere to all relevant laws and regulations in relation to our activities under this contract and not cause the other to breach any relevant laws or regulations.